Lauric-h/gomodoro/README.md

 ```

 Hit "c" to stop the app, this will log your work session into a sessions.txt file.

 ```
 09-08-2021 21:59:52
 Number of sessions: 1
  Work time: 25 minutes
  Break time: 5 minutes
 ```
+*The file is created where you launch the app*

 ## Screenshots
 ![screenshot](./screenshot.png)